olist/work-at-olist-marketing/README.md

 This is real data, it has been anonymized and sampled from the original dataset.

 ## Requirements
 You may want to solve different types of problems with this dataset.
-Choose the position that best suits you and have fun with the data.
+Choose one that best suits you and have fun!
 Bellow are some examples of things you might want to do, but feel free to use your creativity.

 > Notice that you **are not required** to do everything listed bellow.
 They are just starting points.
 Remember that quality is more important than quantity.